 2) Favorite memory of Marietta – when the First United Methodist Church was planning for their 150th-anniversary celebration, Beverly McAfee went in front of the church’s Finance Committee they had concerns about removing the fence around the park because of fears that the homeless would occupy the park.
 Beverly replied, “what was Jesus’ address?
 I’m pretty sure he would be considered homeless today.
 What is this church about if we cannot take care of those in need.”
 Listen to Bill’s podcast episode interview with Beverly.

 3) Happiest Happy Hour in Marietta – Bill says that Two Birds Tap House has the best cocktails and really good bar food.
 They have a special drink that benefits the Marietta Theater Company.

-4) Best place for pepperoni pizza in Marietta – the Marietta Pizza Co is a lovely outdoor seating that is across the green space in the Marietta Square.
-Bill says that the restaurant is dog friendly.
+4) Best place for pepperoni pizza in Marietta – the Marietta Pizza Co is a lovely outdoor seating that is across the green space in Marietta Square.
+Bill says that the restaurant is dog-friendly.

 Who is Bill Nowicki?

 Bill Nowicki came to Marietta, Georgia in 2012 for a job.
 He now interviews citizens of Marietta, Georgia, for his podcast Marietta Stories.
 It’s a great opportunity to get to know the town and explore the diversity of the people.
 Everyone has a special story to share and Bill does an excellent job of bringing those stories to life.